galsasson/ofxCef/libs/CEF/ofxCEF-README.txt

 Ensure libcef_dll_wrapper is referenced by your project (Project Name > References > Add New Reference).
 You may have to change the Runtime Library of the libcef_dll_wrapper.vcxproj to Multi-threaded DLL (Configuration Properties/C/C++/Code Generation/Runtime Library).

+Depending on your version of CEF, you may have to add the compatibility.manifest to your solution.
+Copy the file ofxCef\example_ofxCEF\compatibility.manifest to the folder your solution is in.
+Go to your project's Configuration Properties/Manifest Tool/Input and Output/Additional Manifest Files, add: compatibility.manifest
+(The manifest is also coming with CEF and is at tests\cefclient\resources\win\)

 ###########################################################